Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Lal Lal Creek, this reservoir plays a critical role in the South East Coast (Victoria) drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Lal Lal Creek ensures that downstream agricultural zones receive consistent supply.
 The South East Coast (Victoria) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

 Beyond standard municipal supply, Wilsons is a vital asset for the regional agricultural economy in Victoria.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

 The surrounding catchment of Wilsons also supports diverse local flora and fauna.
 When capacity allows, Wilsons becomes a hub for regional tourism and water sports.
-However, environmental flow releases must be carefully balanced to protect downstream river health.
+Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact